piegope/doc/docs/content/en/workspace/kb/workspace-browser-extension-troubleshooting-connection-logs.md

 _schema: default
 eleventyComputed:
   title: '{{ en.WBEX }} troubleshooting connection logs'
-  description: How to send {{ en.WBEX }}  logs to the Devolutions support.
+  description: >-
+    When an issue occurs with the {{ en.WBEX }} , the support personnel may ask you to provide them logs to provide more information to our engineering department, please follow these steps according to your browser.
 ---
 When an issue occurs with the {{ en.WBEX }}, the support personnel may ask you to provide them logs to provide more information to our engineering department, please follow these steps according to your browser.